NodeGuy/channel/README.md

 #### Channel([bufferLength = 0]) -> Channel

 Create a new `Channel` with an optional buffer.
+This allows an async function to push up to `bufferLength` values before blocking.

 #### Channel.of(...values) -> Channel

+Pushes `values` into a new channel and then closes it.

 #### Channel.from(iterable | stream.Readable) -> Channel